 I have already mentioned above that virtual coworking benefits are similar to those of physical spaces.
 Most freelancers come to coworking centers to have people around them and not to be lonely while they work during the day.

 When a customer signs up for virtual membership, they get the same feeling working from home or any other place.
-Other community members are only a click away from you.
-Just click the button to start interacting with others or view the virtual map to see where your peers are at the moment.
+Other community members are only a click away.
+A member just needs to click the button to start interacting with others or view the virtual map to see where their peers are at the moment.

-For example, you can see a group of people discussing essential stuff in the virtual meeting room.
-Or you can see a person talking over the phone in the virtual phone booth.
+For example, they can see a group of people discussing essential stuff in the virtual conference room.
+Or they can see a person talking over the phone in the virtual phone booth.

-Virtual coworking brings people together no matter their geographical location and enables them to join efforts with professionals that may reside on the other side of the world.
+The main value of virtual coworking is that it brings people together no matter their geographical location and enables them to join efforts with professionals that may reside on the other side of the world.

 Speaking about teamwork and virtual coworking, I can't help mentioning Multihouse Entertainment company that used the service to grow its product line.